How to Build an Efficient SOC for a Modern Telecom Network

 The definite advantage of a dedicated SOC team is a highly customizable, comprehensive security coverage.
 Apart from getting assistance with the initial SOC architecture and team setup, you also benefit from the ongoing recommendations and continuous improvements to your security and customer service levels.

 Case in point: To ensure better regional coverage, Deutsche Telekom recently set up a SOC unit in Singapore — its 17th center of the same type.
-The company reports facing cyberattacks per day, with occasional spikes to 60 million.
+The company reports facing over 42 million cyberattacks per day, with occasional spikes to 60 million.
 Having such a wide network of SOC units enables Deutsche Telekom to analyze over 2.5 billion security-related events daily, using a mixture of human and AI-powered security resources.
 Such a setup allows them to perform near-immediate issue remediation and real-time updates to customers.

 How to Build a SOC: Business Case for Adoption in Telecom